csci265-team/HiddenFrame/standards.md

 - The pull request may only be merged after approval from the owner of said branch
 - Pull requests need to be created against [`master`](https://github.com/csci265-team/project/tree/master) to get code merged in.
 - The creator of the pull request can not merge their own pull request.

+#### Rules for all branches/PRs
+These are geenral rules that should be applied to all branches and pull requests:

 - Force pushes should be avoided.
+- If a review requesting changes is created on a PR, the reviewer must then approve the PR before it is merged

 #### Other branchews